lohxinzhi/TicTacToe-Robot/README.md

 ## Project Description
 This project aims to design a robotic arm capable of intelligence to play a game of tic tac toe.
 ROS2 is used as the main communication architecture.

+The robotic arm is constructed with 3D printed parts, together with Dynamixel AX-12A and AX-18A smart actuators.

 ## Installing Package
 1. Create a new workspace with a `src` subfolder and change directory to `src`.
 In the terminal,
 ```